ouonline/luacpp/README.md

 ## Setting and Getting Variables

-Let's start with a simple example, the famous `Hello, world!` program:
+Let's start with a simple example, the famous `Hello, world!`:

 ```c++
 #include <iostream>